 - Kate Boats

 I’ve dealt with the Broads separately here, as for the most part, hire vessels are cruisers rather than narrowboats, and the waterways are distinct.
 The Broads National Park – sometimes called the Norfolk Broads – is a network of mainly navigable rivers and lakes in Norfolk and Suffolk.
 The lakes themselves – the Broads – were formed by the flooding of peat workings.
 There are 120 miles of navigable waterways here covering seven rivers and 63 broads.
 Thirteen of those broads are open to navigation.
+You can find out more about what it’s like to hire a boat on the Norfolk Broads here, complete with swans, herons, villages, pubs and picnics.

 Since the late nineteenth century, the Broads have been a boating holiday destination.
 The waterways are lock-free, and there are 5 bridges under which only smaller boats and cruisers can pass.
 The beauty of the Broads attracts many visitors including ramblers, bird watchers, artists and anglers.
 Plus, of course, those who love messing around in boats.
 If you do, be sure to look out for the Norfolk wherry, the traditional cargo craft of the area.
 There are some restored wherrys about on the Broads.